danieleComitogianni/DISRPT_Model_HiDAC/README.md

 The default filenames are train.csv and dev.csv, which can be changed in src/config.py.

+To extract the data into the format we have for our scripts, please clone the DISRPT repository: git clone https://github.com/disrpt/sharedtask2025.git into the 'data' folder.
+Once that is done, run data_extraction.py in the data folder to extract the data into the .csv files needed to run the Training and Evaluation.

 For our experiments, we used the official train and dev splits to train and evaluate our models, excluding the instances requiring an LDC subscription.